 Customize the upload configurations on the AWS CLI

 You can customize the following AWS CLI configurations for Amazon S3 to speed up the data transfer:

 - multipart_chunksize: This value sets the size of each part that AWS CLI uploads in a multipart upload for an individual file.
 This setting allows you to break down a larger file (for example, 300 MB) into smaller parts for quicker upload speeds.

 Note: A multipart upload requires that a single file is uploaded in not more than 10,000 distinct parts.
 You must be sure that the chunksize that you set balances the part file size and the number of parts.

 - max_concurrent_requests: By default, the AWS CLI supports multithreading.
 You can change the max_concurrent_requests value to increase the number of requests that can be sent to Amazon S3 at a time.
 The default value is 10.
 After you increase this value, you might get a stagnant response.
 However, when you combine a higher max_concurrent_requests value with parallel workloads, you can achieve better transfer speeds overall.

-Note: Running more threads consumes more resources on your machine.
-You must be sure that your machine has enough resources to support the maximum number of concurrent requests that you want.
+Note: When you run more threads, more resources are consumed on your machine.
+Make sure that your machine has enough resources to support the maximum number of concurrent requests.

 Use a VPC endpoint for Amazon S3

 If your EC2 instance is in the same Region as the S3 bucket, then consider using a VPC endpoint for Amazon S3.
 VPC endpoints can help improve overall performance and reduce the load on your network address translation (NAT).